-The nine 53 Division teams will consist of a single conference.
-Teams will be divided into 3 groups.
-Group A will consist of the Owls, Patriots and Sharks.
-Group B will consist of the A's, Cardinals and Pirates.
-Group C will consist of the Dodgers, Huskies and Knights.
-Teams within a Group will play each other 4 times each.
-Teams will play all other teams outside their group 2 times each.
+The eight 53 Division teams will consist of a two, 4 team conferences.
+The East Conference will consist of the As, Owls, Patriots and Sharks.
+The West Conference will consist of the Cardinals, Dodgers, Knights and Pirates.
+Teams will play the 3 teams within their conference 4 times each and will the teams outside their conference 2 times each.
 Each team will be scheduled to play 20 regular season games.
-Upon completion of the regular season, the 9 teams will play a single elimination tournament until 2 teams are remaining.
-The 2 remaining teams will play a 2out 3 game championship.
+Upon completion of the regular season, the two, 4 team conferences will play separate single elimination tournaments.
+The 2 remaining teams in each conference will play a 2 out of 3 championship.
+Within each tournament, there will be a consolation game between the first 2 teams to be eliminated.
 Tournament seeding will be determined by the final regular season standings.